 The recurring epidemics of influenza, measles, cholera, diphtheria, the bubonic plague, and smallpox also killed large parts of the adult population.
-Within just a few years the Black Death killed half of Europe’s population.2 The epidemics – especially of smallpox, but also measles, typhus and other diseases – that the colonialists brought from Europe with them to the Americas killed often an even larger share of the population in many places.3
+Within just a few years the Black Death killed half of Europe’s population.2 The epidemics – especially of smallpox, but also measles, typhus and other diseases – that the colonialists brought from Europe with them to the Americas often killed an even larger share of the population.3

 The world today is obviously very different.
 Infectious diseases are the cause of fewer than 1-in-6 deaths, and as the world made progress against the microbes our lives became much longer.
-Life expectancy doubled in every world region and the global average is now 73 years.
+The global average life expectancy is now 73 years after life expectancy doubled in every world region.

 Until recently no one knew where diseases came from